Multifamily Real Estate Investing: The Pros And Cons

 Easy To Finance

-Because of their guaranteed cash flow, banks don’t find multifamily properties too risky.
-The chances of a foreclosure on an apartment complex are not high, especially when compared to single-family rentals.
+Because of their guaranteed cash flow, banks do not find multifamily properties too risky.
+The chances of foreclosure on an apartment complex are not high, especially when compared to single-family rentals.
 These factors can result in lending institutions providing a more competitive interest rate to you.

 Owner-Occupied Real Estate Investment

 Owner-occupied real estate investment is an investment where you can buy a multifamily property, reside in one unit, and rent out the other units.
-Collecting money for paying the mortgage never looked this easy!
+Collecting money to pay the mortgage never looked this easy!

 Competitive Market